otakbeku/otakbeku/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Harits (for formal use, or *Ais* for short and _less formal_ use) from Indonesia.
-Don't mind about my repos nor stars, those are just [_chindōgu_](https://en.wikipedia.org/wiki/Chindōgu) and my [_tsundoku_](https://en.wikipedia.org/wiki/Tsundoku) habits.
+Don't mind about my repos nor the stars, those are just [_chindōgu_](https://en.wikipedia.org/wiki/Chindōgu) and my [_tsundoku_](https://en.wikipedia.org/wiki/Tsundoku) habits.

 - 💬 You can ask me about computer vision, digital image processing, NLP, information retrieval or AI/ML
 - 🌱 I’m currently learning about deep learning in medical, arts and system recommendation (_yeah, and other daily common tasks_)
-- 👯 I’m looking to collaborate on digital cultural anthropology preservation or any system recommendation projects
+- 👯 I’m looking to collaborate on digital cultural anthropology preservation, recommendation systems or any SDGs-oriented projects
 - 📫 You can reach me from e-mail or Twitter (_links in the profile_)

 <details close>